domeger/Spacecraft/README.md

 #### Acknowledgements

-Base image is bult from itzg/minecraft on Dockerhub
+Base image is built from itzg/minecraft on Dockerhub

 ## License
 GNU GENERAL PUBLIC LICENSE